mweel1/usa_high_level/USA-Internet/content-moderation/index.md

 ## Checksum Check

 A checksum service will randomly check files on media servers to ensure the file hasn't been tampered with and disable if it has and alert the content provider and content filtering service agent.
+Any media servers found to be changing content that was not originally created by the content moderation service will be prosecuted in jury court.

 ## Content API